Watsonian Squire

-Watsonian Squire is a British manufacturer of sidecars and trailers for attachment to motorcycles.
+Watsonian Squire is a British manufacturer of sidecars for attachment to motorcycles.
 The original business was established in 1912 by Thomas Fredrick Watson as the Patent Collapsible Sidecar Company Ltd. at Balsall Heath, Birmingham, England.

 The current company is based in the heart of the Cotswolds at Blockley, near Moreton-in-Marsh, Gloucestershire.

 History

 'Fred' Watson founded the Patent Collapsible Sidecar Company, later renamed to Watsonian Folding Sidecar Company Ltd, after he built a folding sidecar that allowed him to get his motorcycle and sidecar combination through a narrow entrance to the yard at his house.

 Early sidecars were initially built with wickerwork bodies, which were then replaced by ash frames with plywood or steel panels.
 During World War I the company built sidecars for use as motorcycle ambulances.
 In 1922, the company moved to Hockley in Birmingham.

 In 1930, the company was renamed to the Watsonian Sidecar Company Ltd. In the same year the factory was destroyed by fire and in 1931 the company moved to new premises in Greet.

+A significant setback occurred in 1930 when the Watsonian factory was destroyed by a fire ignited by a passing steam train.
+However, the company demonstrated resilience by relocating the following year to larger premises in the Greet district of Birmingham.
+This move facilitated the development of a new product range, which notably expanded to include sidecars for bicycles.
+By the end of the 1930s, Watsonian offered a diverse selection of 12 sidecar body styles and five motorcycle chassis, including the luxurious Oxford saloon and the lightweight, aluminium-bodied International trials model.

+The onset of World War II led to a temporary cessation of sidecar production as Watsonian contributed to the war effort by manufacturing essential equipment such as camp beds and rucksack frames.
+Following the war, the company founder, Fred Watson, died, and his son Ron Watson, who had served in the Army in the Far East, took over leadership.

+Ron Watson continued his father's emphasis on innovation and business acumen, while also recognizing the promotional value of motorcycle sport.
+His collaboration with Norton Motorcycles and the prominent sidecar pilot Eric Oliver Eric Oliver resulted in the development of advanced sports sidecar designs.
+This partnership achieved considerable success in international competition, with Watsonian-Norton outfits winning every sidecar world championship from 1949 to 1953, a notable period for British motorcycle manufacturing.